santanche/web2learn/full-stack/postgresql-django-react/4-1-django-authentication/step-by-step.md

 # Load environment variables from .env file
 load_dotenv()

-# SECURITY WARNING: keep the secret key used in production secret!
+# The key produced by Django here was transferred to the .env file.
 SECRET_KEY = os.getenv('DJANGO_SECRET_KEY')

 # Google OAuth settings